igrishaev/blog/open-source.md

 -- [Toy Parser](https://github.com/igrishaev/toy-parser) is demo repository for students learning parsers.
-It provides a number of basic parsers and two showcases parsing prefix and infix notations.
+It provides a number of basic parsers and two showcases processing prefix and infix notations.